RobSimons1/ms4-ecommerce/README.md

 made using STRIPE.

-The site is easy to use and allows the authenticated user a range of options including the ability to send an email to the site owner using the contact form and view their own profile.
+The site is easy to use and allows the authenticated user a range of options including the ability to send an email to the site owner using the contact form and view and update their own profile.
+The user can leave a review for each product and view reviews left by other users.

 The purpose of the site is to ultimately to sell Blindside Brewing products and make the user experience as easy and pleasurable as possible.